 Rundown Creator's on-air show timer

-Rundown Creator's new on-air show timer makes timing your show while it's on-air easy.
+Rundown Creator's on-air show timer makes timing your show while it's on-air easy.
 All you have to do is tell it when you start each segment in your show by pressing the spacebar on your keyboard, and it'll figure out whether you're over, under, or on-time.
 It'll also time each of your segments for you.
 The timer, as well as the yellow progress bar, are shared across your account, so anyone viewing the same rundown can follow along and keep track of time.

 How it works